What Is a Cash Out Refinance? A Homeowner’s Guide in 2025

 Cash Out Refinancing FAQs

-How Much Equity Do I Need for a Cash-Out Refinance in 2024?
+How Much Equity Do I Need for a Cash-Out Refinance in 2025?

 Most lenders require that you maintain at least 20% equity in your home after completing the cash-out refinance.
 Because a refinance with cash out gives borrowers a lump sum of cash that can be used freely, how much cash you can get depends on your home equity, and that varies.
+Usually, LTV for cash out refinance is somewhere between 70-75% depending on the lender, in keeping with the minimum equity requirement.

 Can I Use a Cash-Out Refinance for Anything, or Does It Have to Be for Home Improvements?